-Officially formed in 1969 at the Juilliard School of Music, the quartet traces its origins to the Toho School of Music in Tokyo, where the founding members were profoundly influenced by Professor Hideo Saito.
-Soon after its creation, the quartet won First Prize at the Coleman Competition, the Munich Competition and the Young Concert Artists International Auditions.
-An exclusive contract with Deutsche Grammophon firmly established it as one of the world’s leading quartets, and it has since released more than 30 landmark recordings.
-The ensemble now records on the Harmonia Mundi label.
+Officially formed in 1969 at the Juilliard School of Music, the Tokyo Quartet traced its origins to the Toho School of Music in Tokyo, where the founding members were profoundly influenced by Professor Hideo Saito.
+Soon after its formation, the ensemble won First Prize at the Coleman Competition, the Munich Competition and the Young Concert Artists International Auditions.
+An exclusive contract with Deutsche Grammophon firmly established it as one of the world’s leading quartets.

-The Tokyo has served on the faculty of the Yale School of Music as quartet-in-residence since 1976.
-The musicians also regularly participate in master classes throughout North America, Europe and Japan.
+The members of the Tokyo Quartet served on the faculty of the Yale School of Music as quartet-in-residence from 1976 to 2013.
+Deeply committed to coaching young string quartets, they conducted master classes in North America, Europe and the Far East.

 Martin Beaver - violin